-Children may find it interesting when you share some facts about oranges for kids since oranges and orange juices are included in the diet in most parts of the world.
+Children may find it interesting when you share some facts about oranges.
+The fruit has been an essential part of the food diet of many cultures and folklores in history.
 Oranges can satisfy a significant part of children’s daily vitamin C requirements.
 Vitamin C promotes iron absorption and reduces the risk of iron-deficient anemia.
 They also boost the immune system and keep infections away.
 You may choose sweet oranges for children since they may not like the sour taste.
 Further, eat fresh oranges to get dietary fibers and go for homemade pressed juices since most commercial juices contain extra sugar and preservatives.

 - Exercise and eating healthy.

 - Nutrition For Health And Fitness: Fiber In Your Diet.